havutran/How-to-train-neural-network-without-gradient-descent/README.md

 ## Introduction

 Recently, stochastic gradient descent is a well-known technique and has been considered as a universal choice for optimizing deep learning models.
-However, it is not the only one [R1].
+However, it is not the only choice [R1].

 In this post, we will discuss about how to train neural networks without gradient descent.
 Alternatively, a method, so-called evolution strategies (ES), is promoted as a solution.
 It has been gaining significant attention from the research community due to its simplicity and efficiency in dealing with Reinforcement Learning problems [R2].